 1. The Professional Headshot

 One of the most important photos you need is a professional-looking headshot.
 In general, a simple background without distracting elements is best so that your portrait will read clearly in the smaller sizes of most social media profile formats .
-A professional headshot is a must-have for entrepreneurs and small business owners, which is why it’s so important to plan for it during your Brand Photography session.
+A professional headshot is a must-have for entrepreneurs and small business owners, which is why it’s so important to plan for it during a Brand Photography session.

 Where to Use It: Your professional headshot will work great as “About” page images and across your social media account profiles.
 Using the same profile image across all platforms reinforces brand recognition.